Blitzkrieg Bop

-"Blitzkrieg Bop" is a song by American punk rock band, Ramones, released in February 1976 as their debut single in the United States.
-It appeared as the opening track on the band's debut album, Ramones, released two months later.
+"Blitzkrieg Bop", titled "The Blitzkrieg Bop!!" on its single release, is a song by American punk rock band Ramones, released in February 1976 as their debut single in the United States.
+It was the opening track on the band's self-titled debut album.

-The song, whose composition was credited to the band as a whole, was written by drummer Tommy Ramone (music and lyrics) and bassist Dee Dee Ramone (lyrics).
-The song is popular at some sporting events where its iconic chant of "Hey!
+Although its composition was credited to the band as a whole, the song was written by drummer Tommy Ramone (music and lyrics) and bassist Dee Dee Ramone (lyrics).
+The song's "big dumb chant" ("Hey!
 Ho!
-Let's go!" is sometimes used as a rallying cry.
+Let's go!") became a global rallying cry at sporting events.

-Blitzkrieg Bop was number 92 on the 2004 Rolling Stone list of The 500 Greatest Songs of All Time.
+"Blitzkrieg Bop" was number 92 on the 2004 Rolling Stone list of The 500 Greatest Songs of All Time.
 In March 2005, Q magazine placed it at number 31 in its list of the 100 Greatest Guitar Tracks, and in 2008 Rolling Stone placed it number 18 of the top 100 Greatest Guitar Songs of All Time.
-In 2009, it was named the 25th greatest hard rock song of all time by VH1.

 Origin and meaning

 The song was mainly written by drummer Tommy Ramone, while bassist Dee Dee Ramone came up with the title (the song was originally called "Animal Hop").

 The precise meaning and subject matter of the song is, unlike many of The Ramones' other early compositions, somewhat vague and obscure.
 Tommy Ramone said it was the story of the young audience attending a rock concert ("they're forming in a straight line", "are losing their minds", "are shouting in the back now").
 Blitzkrieg is a reference to the German World War II tactic blitzkrieg, which means "lightning war" (fast attack).
 Dee Dee also changed one other line: the original third verse had the line "shouting in the back now", but Dee Dee changed it to "shoot 'em in the back now".

-The idea for a chant at the beginning of the song came from the 1975 Bay City Rollers hit song "Saturday Night", which begins with the chant "S-A-T-U-R-D-A-Y night"; Tommy Ramone wanted the Ramones to have a similarly catchy chant.
+The idea for a chant at the beginning of the song came from the 1973 Bay City Rollers hit song Saturday Night, which begins with the chant "S-A-T-U-R-D-A-Y night"; Tommy Ramone wanted the Ramones to have a similarly catchy chant.
 The lyrics "Hey ho, let's go" were inspired by the line "High, low, tipsy toe" from the 1963 song "Walking the Dog" by Rufus Thomas, and specifically the Rolling Stones' cover of the song; the band had enjoyed mocking Mick Jagger's pronunciation of the line, which they thought sounded more like "hey ho".
 Tommy stated later that he "came up with the chant walking home from the grocery store carrying a bag of groceries."